 - A breakfast or brunch board never fails to impress.
 Your guests will love the creativity of it.

-When selecting your ingredients keep in mind what foods will go well together and look nice when placed together.
 Choose foods of different shapes and sizes or that can be cut in ways to create visual interest and make sure you have some smaller items that allow you to fill the holes in the board.
-Consider how many people you are serving and what these people typically enjoy eating, along with any dietary restrictions, when choosing what to include.
+Consider how many people you are serving and what these people typically enjoy eating, along with any dietary restrictions.

-I used bacon, sausage links, hard-boiled eggs, and Greek yogurt for the protein options on my board.
-You can swap in things like turkey bacon, candied bacon, prosciutto, vegetarian sausage, salami, sausage patties, hard cheeses, or Canadian bacon.
+Protein - Bacon, sausage links, hardboiled eggs, Greek yogurt, turkey bacon, candied bacon, prosciutto, vegetarian sausage, salami, sausage patties, hard cheeses, or Canadian bacon.

 How Much Food to Prepare